sambarrows/minimal-mistakes/_posts/2017-03-25-school_websites_web.md

 There a number of choices that we need to make in setting up our model (this list is not exhaustive, for example, we might also explore which n-grams to include in our bag of words):
 <ul>
-<li>number of topics, k
+<li>number of topics, k</li>
-<li>model hyperparameters (paramaters of the prior distributions)
+<li>model hyperparameters (paramaters of the prior distributions)</li>
 <ul>
 <li>$\alpha$ - influences document-topic density: with a higher alpha documents are like to be made up of a mixture of most of the topics, and not any single topic specifically.
-A low alpha value puts less such constraints on documents and means that it is more likely that a document may contain mixture of just a few, or even only one, of the topics.
+A low alpha value puts less such constraints on documents and means that it is more likely that a document may contain mixture of just a few, or even only one, of the topics.</li>
-<li>$\eta$ - influences topic-word density: a high beta-value means that each topic is likely to contain a mixture of most of the words, and not any word specifically, while a low value means that a topic may contain a mixture of just a few of the words..
+<li>$\eta$ - influences topic-word density: a high beta-value means that each topic is likely to contain a mixture of most of the words, and not any word specifically, while a low value means that a topic may contain a mixture of just a few of the words.</li>
 </ul>
 </ul>

 ## Choose number of topics

-I seek to compare the performance of models with different parameter values I use per-word perpelexity, folowing [Blie et al. (2003)](http://www.cs.princeton.edu/~blei/papers/BleiNgJordan2003.pdf).
+I seek to compare the performance of models with different parameter values I use per-word perpelexity, following [Blie et al. (2003)](http://www.cs.princeton.edu/~blei/papers/BleiNgJordan2003.pdf).
 Perplexity is a measure of the likelihood achieved on a held-out test set.
 A lower perplexity indicates better performance.

 I begin by calculating the perplexity of models with different numbers of topics.
 The code for this is in the file **```lda_choosek.py```**.
 I run this on EC2 using a m4.4xlarge instance type, and use gensim's [ldamulticore](https://radimrehurek.com/gensim/models/ldamulticore.html) to parellize the model training across the instance's eight cores.
 I then read in thse results locally, and plot perplexity against the number of topics.